 Sales of the Wii U have been disappointing, with 3.5 million sold as of March 31, the end of Nintendo's fiscal year.
 Nintendo Co. had originally expected to sell 5.5 million units and later lowered the forecast to 4 million, but it still fell short.

-Price: Starts at $300 but some retailers have offered it at lower prices.
+Price: Starts at $300, but some retailers have offered it below that.

 _ PlayStation 4 (Sony)

 Sony shared some details about the PlayStation 4 in February, but it didn't show what the console would look like.
 That changed at E3, when the Japanese electronics giant showed off the slick new game machine along with new games and a price tag that undercuts Microsoft's Xbox One by $100.

 Sony said the PS4 would essentially be a "supercharged PC," much like the Xbox.
 That's a big departure from the old and idiosyncratic PlayStation design and should make it easier for developers to create games.
 But the adoption of PC chips also means that the new console won't be able to play games created for any of the three previous PlayStations.
 Players will have to stream older games over the Internet.

 Other new features revolve around social networking and remote access.
 With one button, you can broadcast video of your game play so friends elsewhere can watch.
 You can also run a game on the PS4 to stream over the Internet to Sony's mobile gaming device, the PlayStation Vita, which debuted last year.